apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 ## Downloading product listing

 Now onto coding!
-Let's change our code so it downloads HTML of the product listing instead of printing OK.
+Let's change our code so it downloads HTML of the product listing instead of printing `OK`.
 The [documentation of the HTTPX library](https://www.python-httpx.org/) provides us with examples how to use it.
 Inspired by those, our code will look like this:

 ```py
 import httpx